Z3TA/webide/README.txt

 The editor only works with mono-space font's (because of the "grid").

-Make style changes in settings_overload.js instead of EDITOR.js
+Make global changes in settings_overload.js
+Each user can make their own customizations using Editor > Customization scripts

-For the optimal text experience, try different system/OS font settings like hinting etc.
+For the optimal text experience, try different system/OS font settings on your local machine, like hinting etc.

 Example: Turn off anti-alias in Windows: Control Panel > Performance Options Visual Effects.
 Uncheck "Smooth edges of screen fonts"

 You can find 'DejaVu Sans Mono' and 'Liberation Mono' in gfx/font, which should look good both with and without anti-alias.
-(You might need to install them to your system for them to work in the editor!)
+(You might have to install the fonts to your system to make them work in the editor!)